LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 * Find the folder .github/workflows and click on it
 * Find the file build_loop.yml and click on it
 * Click on the pencil (so you can edit this file)
+* If you are building dev, or if version 3.4 was just released - the directions are different
+    * Skip the part where you copy and paste the block of text - it's already included
+    * You will [Add Personal Customizations to build_loop.yml](#add-personal-customizations-to-build_loopyml) at or near line 239
+* If you are building main, before version 3.4 was released, keep going
 * Locate line 31, which is just above the words:
     * `# Patch Fastlane Match to not print tables`
 * Paste the contents of the block below so it comes before that section